 Finding a dam site

-This Note outlines the requirements for a good dam site and gives advice on design required to make the most of a possible site.
-The information contained is directed at earth dams of up to 20 ML water holding capacity.
+These are the requirements for a good dam site and advice on the design required to make the most of a possible site.
+The information relates to earth dams of up to 20 ML water holding capacity.
 For larger dams it is strongly recommended that professional services be employed as incorrect siting is frequently a cause of dam failure.

 Why build a dam?